-SALISBURY GROUP categorises its Greenhouse Gas (GHG) Emissions as Scope 1, 2 or 3 as referred to in the WBCSD-WRI Greenhouse Gas Protocol (revised edition, dated March 2014) emissions in carbon dioxide equivalent (CO2e) for Scopes 1 and 2 are calculated using the conversion factors listed in the 2019 DEFRA Gas Conversion Factors.
-Procured renewable electricity and gas is accounted in accordance with the WBCSD-WRI Scope 2 Guidance on procured renewable energy (2015).
+Salisbury Group categorises its Greenhouse Gas (GHG) Emissions as Scope 1, 2 or 3 as referred to in the WBCSD-WRI Greenhouse Gas Protocol (revised edition, dated March 2014).
+Emissions in carbon dioxide equivalent (CO_2e) for Scopes 1 and 2 are calculated using the conversion factors listed in the 2022 DEFRA GHG Conversion Factors.
+Procured renewable electricity is accounted in accordance with the WBCSD-WRI Scope 2 Guidance on procured renewable energy (2015).

 This method of calculation has been chosen because it is long established; globally recognised; and provides confidence in the accuracy of carbon footprint methodology.
-This is a recognised methodology as set out in PAS2060:2014.
+This is a recognised methodology as set out in PAS 2060:2014.

-Evidential Data Supplied
+3. Evidential Data Supplied

-Secondary data in the form of meter readings data was secured for the 2 tenanted offices.
-Secondary data in the form of employee mileage expenses records, were provided in relation to non-company controlled vehicle use (i.e. train travel), and grey fleet (mileage expenses).
+Secondary data in the form of meter readings was secured for the Diamond Court HQ, the 2 smaller tenanted offices have been based upon estimations of demise square footage and landlord data.
+Secondary data in the form of employee mileage expenses records, were provided in relation to non-company controlled vehicle use (i.e. train travel) and grey fleet (mileage expenses).

-Data Quality/Confidence
+4. Data Quality/Confidence